Skip to main content

 use-tabs Use tabs instead of spaces for indentation false true, false

 The formatter can be configured in a deno.json file.
-You can specify custom rules, plugins, and settings to tailor the formatting process to your needs.
+You can specify custom settings to tailor the formatting process to your needs.